tc39/proposal-smart-pipelines/readme.md

 <td>

-There is a **shortcut** for the very common case of **unary function calls** on variables or variables' methods.
+There is a **shortcut** for the very common case of **unary function calls** on variables or variables’ methods.
 In these cases, the topic reference can be left out.
 (This is the **[bare style][]** of the pipe operator.)

 ```js